fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 ### Multisampling
 Multisampling is a technique used to reduce aliasing artifacts in computer graphics.
 It works by taking multiple samples per pixel and averaging the results to produce a smoother final image.
 In ray tracing, we can implement multisampling by sending multiple rays per pixel, each with a slightly different direction.
 This helps to capture more detail and reduces jagged edges.
 For my implementation, I used a simple jittered grid sampling method, where I divided each pixel into a grid and randomly sampled within each grid cell.

-Here are some results with different sample sizes:
+Here are some results with different sample sizes (36 vs 100 samples per pixel) on the scene metal_glass_plates, noise reduce can be clearly seen (even though GIF itself has some compression artifacts):

 [ÖRNEK MULTISAMPLING GÖRSELLERİ]